 (Select all that apply.)

 Tech is key to helping enable remote work, but it’s not enough to roll out new tools and applications.
-You need to take a longer-term view and commit to continuously innovate and equip your people to make the most of it.
-For example, communications and workflow automation technologies made it easier for our auditors to work remotely since the beginning of the crisis, and that’s largely because that tech was already part of their day-to-day work.
+You need to take a longer-term view and commit to continuously innovating and equipping your people to make the most of it.
+For example, communications and workflow automation technologies have made it easier for our auditors to work remotely since the beginning of the crisis, and that’s largely because that tech was already part of their day-to-day work.
 Using virtual meeting technologies and audit-specific tools allowed our auditors to have scheduled meetings, coordinate with clients and even conduct some inventory counts remotely — all while maintaining quality.

 Key to achieving that goal are automatic contact tracing apps, which allow companies to get near-real-time information about employees’ risk of exposure to the virus, easing worker concerns while protecting their privacy.
-This approach of continuous innovation is key to enabling a company's technology efforts keep up with — or ahead of — what's needed.
+This approach of continuous innovation is key to enabling a company's technology efforts to keep up with — or ahead of — what's needed.

-Over the past two years, our people have embraced citizen-led innovation, using their new skills to develop tools and bots that helped enhance the audit process and make it easier to do virtually.
+Over the past two years, our people have embraced citizen-led innovation, using their new skills to develop tools and bots that have helped enhance the audit process and make it easier to do virtually.
 For example, one PwC audit team member used automation tools to enhance the efficiency and effectiveness of the testing process, while another developed an extraction bot that helped enhance substantive audit testing of property, plant and equipment.

 During COVID-19, that process didn’t change, and many viewed the new way of working as an opportunity to solve new challenges with the skills they’d honed.
-The digital mindset that our people have developed is crucial to being ready for what’s next and being willing (and eager) to try new things, such as virtual reality for soft skills and compliance training.
+The digital mindset that our people have developed is crucial to being ready for what’s next and being willing (and eager) to try new things, such as using virtual reality for soft skills and compliance training.

 In order to make up for a lack of in-person contact, it’s critical to prioritize communication and collaboration in a virtual work environment.
 And that requires more than just having a video meeting here and there.
 It’s about establishing transparency and connection when you can’t be face to face.